maximetouroute/maximetouroute.github.io/src/pages/2018-09-01-humanlapse/index.md

 For this exhibition, I've built digital photo frames each one looping a single humanlapse video.
 The frames are fully autonomous.
 They turn on in the morning and turn off in the evening without the need of any human intervention.
-The frames are fixed on poles and disposed in an open area so visitors can walk around each humanlapse.
+The frames are fixed on poles and disposed in an open area so visitors can walk around each humanlapse as they would for a photo exhibition.

 <photo-grid>